 Relationship Casts

-Relationship casts are also done with two rolls of a die, but in this case the first die represents yourself and the second is the other person.
-As in other methods of divination, the relationships between the syllables should be your main focus.
+Relationship casts are also done with two rolls of a die, but in this case, the first die represents the asker and the second is the other person.
+As in other methods of divination, the relationships between the syllables should be the main focus.